rikkimax/twp-d/manuscript/content/introduction.md

 17. Different kinds of libraries are out there, pro/cons
 18. Paradigms (procedural vs functionsal vs oop)
 19. What to do after this book?
+20. A list of exercises based upon the book's contents to learn from

 T> ## Create, Compile and Delete often!
 T> CCD or Create, Compile and Delete often is a technique used to learn programming.